SuperboGiuseppe/dncs_lab2/README.md

 - Web server and database setup with Vagrant multi-machine using Docker
 -	Traditional web server and database setup
 -	web server (nginx and PHP) on one machine and our database server (MySQL) on another
 -	Our Vagrant file only step up the environment.
-The other configuration user can make according to their desire of the user.
+The other configuration user can make according to desire of the user.

 # Modification By Giuseppe